binjr/binjr/distribution/templates/latest_release.md

 !!!
 Warning "If you're having trouble launching binjr..."
     === "...on macOS"
-        binjr might not be recognized by Apple, so you may get a warning when trying to run the first time.
+        **binjr** might not be recognized by the Apple notary service, so you may get a warning when trying to run it the first time.
         To override it, locate binjr in the Finder on your Mac, control-click the app icon, then choose `Open` from the shortcut menu and click `Open` ([see more](https://support.apple.com/guide/mac-help/mh40616/mac)).

     === "...on Windows"
-        binjr's installer might not be recognized by Microsoft Defender SmartScreen, so you might need to suppress a warning to install it on your system.
+        **binjr** might not be recognized by Microsoft Defender SmartScreen, so you might need to suppress a warning to install it on your system.
 To do so, click "more info" then "run anyway" ([see more](https://docs.microsoft.com/en-us/windows/security/threat-protection/microsoft-defender-smartscreen/microsoft-defender-smartscreen-overview)).